 Don’t forget to use the #GlaucomaWeek and #SavingSight hashtags.

-Join Glaucoma Australia’s annual World Glaucoma Week campaign to raise awareness of the disease.
-Through a series of engaging worldwide activities patients, eye-care providers, health officials and the general public are invited to contribute to sight preservation.
+World Glaucoma Week is a global initiative of the World Glaucoma Association (WGA) in order to raise awareness of glaucoma.
+Through a series of engaging worldwide activities, patients, eye-care providers, health officials and the general public are invited to contribute to sight preservation.
 The goal is to alert everyone to have regular eye (and optic nerve) checks in order to detect glaucoma as early as possible.